dbaudisch/go-surreal-id/README.md

 # SurrealDB Record ID library

-SurrealDB Record ID lib in pure Go
+SurrealDB Record ID lib in pure Go.
+Use at your own risk!

 ## Usage